 - Constant monitoring Monitoring the quality of media that your child is exposed to is crucial.
-Avoid exposing children to violent Aggressive, scary, emotionally disturbing and any such other er inappropriate media. - Rating Keep a check on the media rating to ensure children are exposed to media which is age appropriate. - Guidance When there is proper guidance and explanation to an action the child will be able to understand the messages better.
+Avoid exposing children to violent Aggressive, scary, emotionally disturbing and any such other inappropriate media. - Rating Keep a check on the media rating to ensure children are exposed to media which is age appropriate. - Guidance When there is proper guidance and explanation to an action the child will be able Chapter 11 Children and Media in the Context of Social to understand the messages better.